markdown-kit/markdownkit/README.md

 ### `eslint.config.js` (Optional)

-When using ESLint integration for MDX/code blocks:
+ESLint is **built-in** with opinionated defaults.
+Customize by creating `eslint.config.js` in your project:

-**Global Installation Behavior:**
+**Default Behavior:**

-- ✅ Uses your local `eslint.config.js` if it exists
+- ✅ ESLint and eslint-plugin-mdx are included in the package
-- ✅ Falls back to bundled config if not found
+- ✅ Automatically uses bundled config if no local config found
-- ℹ️ Shows message: "Using bundled ESLint config"
+- ✅ Lints JavaScript/JSX in code blocks
+- ✅ Works out of the box globally or locally

 **Custom Configuration:**